eolatham/smarthome-dashboard-simulation/app/docs/design.md

 - hides future events
 - allows retrieving all unprocessed past events (to be processed)
 - allows retrieving all processed past events (to be analyzed)
+- allows resetting its pointer to `0` (when restarting the simulation)

 When the app starts, it queries all events from the database into the event queue, which minimizes the number of queries and subsequently reduces network latency costs.